What is multiple

 Most people with MS continue to lead active, fulfilling lives.

 Having some symptoms isn’t enough to conclude you have MS. These symptoms can be caused by a variety of conditions.
 That’s why it’s important to investigate the cause.

 Start with your family physician.
 If necessary, you’ll be referred to a neurologist.

 Symptoms of MS can come and go, so diagnosis can take time.
-That’s why it’s a good idea to keep a symptom diary.
+Radiology tests can be a key in your diagnosis and maintenance.
+It’s also a good idea to keep a symptom diary.
 Keep track of your symptoms, when they started, and when they stopped.
 That information will help your doctor decide on the next steps.